shambhavisivan/pricing-service-integration/documentation/user-guide/src/md/pricing-service-api.md

 The authoritative result of the pricing service is contained in the `pricing.discounts` property of the response JSON.
 These discount JSONs need to be stored in the `cscfga__Product_Configuration__c` record in a dedicated field and fed into the aggregation process.

-> Note that the pricing service is just one of multiple possible sources of pricing information, and is optional.
+>**Note**: The pricing service is just one of multiple possible sources of pricing information, and is optional.

-The prices directly under the `pricing` key are pre-calculated aggregates assuming that the Pricing Service is the sole provider of pricing information.
-The prices may be useful and are provided as a convenience, but each sales application should treat them judiciously and in context of other sources of pricing (i.e. ignore them if other sources are present).
+The prices directly under the `pricing` key are pre-calculated aggregates assuming that the Pricing Service is the sole provider of the pricing information.
+The prices may be useful and are provided as a convenience, but each sales application should treat them judiciously and in the context of other sources of pricing (i.e. ignore them if other sources are present).